MassimilianoBiancucci/OOP-project/README.md

 { "created_at": {"$gt": "2022-01-06T18:29:41.000Z"}}
 ```
 - #### **Filter operators**
     There are tree types of operators, 2 normal and one special.
-The special ones are the `logical operators`, those opratars can be used either on other operators either on well formed filters, but not together.
+The special ones are the `logic operators`, those opratars can be used either on other operators either on well formed filters, but not together.
     The other ones are the `match operators` that could be used for match or unmatch list of values while the `conditional operators` are used for specify interval of values accepted, below there are more accurate explenation of each type.

-    - **Logical operators** </br>
+    - **Logic operators** </br>
-        The `logical operators` can't be applied alone, they are used for:
+        The `logic operators` can't be applied alone, they are used for:
-        - filter combination or coniugation.
+        - filter(s) combination or coniugation.
-        - operator combinations or coniugation.
+        - operator(s) combinations or coniugation.

+        <b>NOTE: It's important to figure out that one limitation of the operators `$or` and `$and`, is that they can take more then one object inside, but these objects must be of the same type, or all `filters` or all `operators`.</b>

         They are 3 operators, that permit to create unions, intersections or inversion on ensembles, if you consider all the tweets as the starting enseble and each well formed filter or operator as a subset of the general ensamble, these operators could be used for create ensables operations between these subsets.
-        If the `logical operators` are used with other operators inside, they are considered operators and should be included inside a filter, if they are used with filters inside, they are considered filters itself.
+        If the `logic operators` are used with other operators inside, they are considered operators and should be included inside a filter, if they are used with filters inside, they are considered filters itself.
         This type of operator should be used only on `operators` or only on `filters`, otherwise the mix of the two will bring to an exeception, and to the refuse of the request.

         <table style="width:100%" border="2" bordercolor = "#fffff">